-During this stage, we will contact site authorities to request access to materials and information.
+During this stage, we contacted site authorities to request access to materials and information about their sites.

-We want to develop an understanding of the site through a review of documents and spatial information related to the sites’ biodiversity, cultural, spiritual and other values, management and governance systems.
-These documents include spatial data, site management plans, biodiversity survey reports and any other ecological or associated value documentations.
-In cases where written documentation is unavailable, we will arrange for direct interviews with the site authority.
+We developed an understanding of the site through a review of documents and spatial information related to the sites’ biodiversity, cultural, spiritual and other values, management and governance systems.
+These documents include spatial data (if any), site management plans, biodiversity survey reports and any other ecological or associated value documentations.
+In cases where written documentation was unavailable, we had arranged for direct interviews and extended a site checklist to the site authority.

-We will conduct site visits with the site authority to deepen our understanding of the site, do general observations and document site conditions including habitat quality, access and signs of disturbance.
+We conducted site visits with the site authority to deepen our understanding of the site, do general observations and document site conditions including habitat quality, access and signs of disturbance.

-Interviews and informal discussions will be conducted with site authorities and representatives, where we will discuss any key observations during the site visit.
-The visit will not involve biological sampling although we do expect to record GPS points and take photographs or short video clips.
+Interviews and informal discussions were conducted with site authorities and representatives, where we discussed any key observations during the site visit.
+No biological sampling was conducted although we recorded GPS points and took photographs of the sites.

-We will compile and assess information gathered from Stage 1 and 2 and establish whether the site satisfies the OECM criteria as described by the IUCN.
+Information gathered from Stage 1 and 2 were compiled and assessed against the OECM criteria as described by the IUCN.

-- We will compile information gathered and develop a draft site profile.
-We will share the draft with the site authority who will validate that the profile is an accurate representation of the site.
+- Compilation of information and develop a draft site profile.
+Cross-check draft with the site authority who will validate that the profile is an accurate representation of the site.

-- Once evaluation is completed, we will determine the overall outcome of the suitability of sites in meeting the definition and elements of an OECM.
+- Once evaluation was completed, the overall outcome of the suitability of sites in meeting the definition and elements of an OECM was determined.
 A summary report describing the assessment outcome and justification will be generated.